Website Security – Passwords

 Here’s an example of what a password I may use would look like: N#[email protected]//]U5eATzbtB

-I’ts got 20 characters with a mix of upper and lower case letters, numbers and symbols.
+It’s a mix of 20 characters; upper and lower case letters, numbers and symbols.
 No names, dictionary words… You should do the same.

 Another great thing about the password manager I mentioned is that you can copy the password without viewing it and paste it into a web form.
 10 – 15 seconds after you copy its is automatically erased from clipboard memory.